dbilledo-msft/DataSecOps-SensitivityLabels/modules.md/module01.md

 12. On the Review your settings and finish page, select Create label.
 The label will be created and when complete a message will display: Your sensitivity label was created.
 Select Dont create a policy yet and then select Done.

-CONGRATULATIONS!
+## :tada: CONGRATULATIONS!
 You've just created your first Sensitivity Label.
 In the next module, you will Publish this Sensitivity Label to make it available across your apps and services.